 The 'Retrospective Prime Directive' is a practice used by many teams as part of their continuous improvement cycle.
 As outlined in Norm Kerth's book, it is intended to foster the deep learning that is the heart of a retrospective.
 This article is an enlightening conversation, captured by Linda Rising, between senior practitioners on the benefits and the challenges of using this practice.

-Coach Michael Spayd tells us that both contractors and permanent employees can play a "consultant" role, and should think about developing consulting contracts or "designed partnerships" with their clients - not about the exchange of money, but to help create stellar results for the client while working in a manner that adheres to their own values and preferences.
+Michael Spayd tells us that both contractors & permanent employees can play a "consultant" role, and can use contracts to help create stellar results for clients while respecting their own values.
+2

 Given their increasing frequency, the ability to effectively facilitate meetings utilizing teleconferences and desktop sharing tools is an important skill.
 This article offers tips and tricks.
 12